Introduction

 Your Image and Opponent's Tendencies

-If you have been very aggressive, opponents might start calling you down more lightly.
+If you have been very aggressive, opponents might call you down more lightly.
 Conversely, against tight or passive players, C-bets can be more effective as they are more likely to fold without a strong hand.

 What are the Risks of C-Betting?